Quantitative Assessment of Carrier Density by Cathodoluminescence. II. GaAs nanowires: Abstract

 \section{Abstract}

 Precise control of doping in single nanowires (NWs) is essential for the development of NW-based devices.
 Here, we investigate a series of MBE-grown GaAs NWs with Be (p-type) and Si (n-type) doping using high-resolution cathodoluminescence (CL) mapping at low- and room-temperature.
 CL spectra are analyzed selectively in different regions of the NWs.
-Room-temperature luminescence is fitted with the generalized Planck's law and an absorption model, and the bandgap and band tail width are extracted.
+Room-temperature luminescence is fitted with the generalized Planck law and an absorption model, and the bandgap and band tail width are extracted.
 For Be-doped GaAs NWs, the bandgap narrowing provides a quantitative determination of the hole concentration ranging from about $1\times 10^{18}$ to $2\times 10^{19}$~cm$^{-3}$, in good agreement with the targeted doping levels.
+High-resolution maps of the hole concentration demonstrate the homogeneous doping in the pure zinc-blende segment.
 For Si-doped GaAs NWs, the electron Fermi level and the full-width at half maximum of low-temperature CL spectra are used to assess the electron concentration to approximately $3\times 10^{17}$ to $6\times 10^{17}$~cm$^{-3}$.
-These findings confirm the difficulty to reach highly-doped n-type GaAs NWs, may be due to doping compensation.
+These findings confirm the difficulty to obtain highly-doped n-type GaAs NWs, maybe due to doping compensation.
 Notably, signatures of high concentration (5--9$\times 10^{18}$~cm$^{-3}$) at the very top of NWs are unveiled.